 - Golf: Golf lovers will be pleased to know that there is an 18-hole public golf course known as Pok-ta-Pok.

 - Clubs: on their vacation to Cancun, snowbirds are encouraged to definitely include at least one night of partying, and there are many club options to choose from.
 Among the most popular nightclubs are Mandala, Coco Bongo, Congo Bar, Palazzo, La Vaquita, and the City.

-Activities in Cancún, Mexico in the winter
+Activities in Cancún, Mexico in the fall, winter, or spring

 - A trip up the Scenic Tower (Torre Escenica).

 - A trip to the lovely Isla Mujeres (the Island of Women).
 Located about 13 km (8 Miles) from the mainland and just a short ride from the pier at the convention center (Cancún Center).

 - Water activities: like snorkeling, dancing on a catamaran, boat rides, or even paddleboard lessons.

 - Animal adventures: A good place to get a close-up view of the area's rich marine life is at Cancún's Interactive Aquarium, swimming with dolphins" experience, Similar programs are also offered at other nearby venues including Dolphin Discovery and Dolphinaris Cancún.

 - Xochimilco: is a popular attraction, where snowbirds enjoy the best of Mexican cuisine, music, and culture

 - Carnaval: Celebrated sometime in the month of February, this extravaganza is like a giant party.
 There are floats and festoons and delicious drinks.
 People dress up in costumes and join parades.
 The Carnaval is a major Cancun festival.